-Join David Rivers for an in-depth discussion in this video Publishing to an LMS with Adobe Captivate, part of Up and Running with SCORM and Tin Can API.
+Join David Rivers for an in-depth discussion in this video Publishing to an LMS with Adobe Captivate, part of Learning SCORM and Tin Can API.

 - In this chapter, we're going to explore publishing SCORM-compliant e-learning courses to an LMS.
 And we're going to use some of the most popular e-learning authoring software out there, beginning with this one, Captivate.
 I'm using Captivate 8, so if you have it, you can launch it.
 You can get a free trial as well.
 And I'm using the exercise file titled KE_Orientation.cptx.
 You'll find it in the Chapter Two folder in the subfolder labelled Captivate of your exercise files.
 With this open, we can see there are a number of slides.

 There are interactions.
 We see buttons and down towards the end, if we scroll down, you'll notice there is a quiz that's going to have scoring.
 That's important with Captivate.
 And if you are going to include a quiz and quiz questions that are going to be scored, they need to be able to report to an LMS here in Captivate.
 I'll talk more about this in the next chapter, but for now, what we need to do before we can go to publish this is to make sure it's ready to report our quiz to an LMS.
 And we do that by going to the Quiz menu, give it a click.